astarte-platform/astarte/README.md

 ## Let's try it!

-**This is a dev branch, which is not guaranteed to always be in a usable state.**

-**For production purposes we recommend using the latest stable release (currently [v1.1](https://github.com/astarte-platform/astarte/tree/release-1.1)), this branch should be used only for v1.2 development activities.**

 Can't be easier.
 Pick your favorite machine with at least 4GB of free RAM, make sure it has [Docker](https://www.docker.com/), and simply: